Ursolic acid: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-In an in-vivo study, ursolic acid was reported to reduce adipocyte growth while stimulating fat burning.
-Researchers observed that it increases energy consumption (thermogenesis) by promoting the growth of brown adipose tissue and inhibiting white adipose tissue growth.
-Therefore, dietary supplementation with ursolic acid appears capable of inhibiting body weight gain in the mice studied.
-However, further research is needed to confirm this hypothesis.
+In an in vivo study, it was reported that ursolic acid reduces adipocyte growth while stimulating fat burning.
+In fact, researchers showed that ursolic acid increases energy expenditure (thermogenesis) by stimulating the growth of brown adipose tissue while inhibiting the growth of white adipose tissue.
+Thus, researchers found that dietary supplementation with ursolic acid was able to inhibit body weight gain in the mice studied.
+However, further research is still needed to confirm this hypothesis.

 Usages associés